nrfconnect/sdk-nrf/doc/nrf/ug_bootloader.rst

 Adding a bootloader chain to your application
 *********************************************

-The |NCS| includes a sample implementation of an immutable bootloader.
+The |NCS| includes a sample implementation of an :ref:`immutable bootloader <bootloader>`.
 Additionally, the |NCS| comes with a slightly modified version of :doc:`mcuboot:index`.

-Both bootloaders can easily be included in your application using :ref:`ug_multi_image`.
+Both bootloaders can easily be included in your application using :ref:`multi-image builds <ug_multi_image>`.

 Adding the immutable bootloader
 ===============================